OpusVL/Odoo-UK-Format-Reports/README.md

 UK Reports Templates
 ====================

-Modified Report Templates suitable for UK format
+Modified Report Templates suitable for UK format.

+This module will make the new template default on print button.

 # Copyright and License